kubermatic/kubeone/docs/quickstart-aws.md

 If the environment variables are not set, KubeOne will try to read the default profile from `~/.aws/credentials`.

-**Note:** This credentials are also deployed on the cluster to be used by `machine-controller` for creating worker nodes.
+**Note:** The credentials are also deployed to the cluster to be used by `machine-controller` for creating worker nodes.

 ## Creating Infrastructure

-KubeOne is based on the Bring-Your-Own-Infra, which means that you have to provide machines and needed resources where KubeOne will install Kubernetes.
-To make this task easier, we are providing Terraform scripts that you can use to get started.
-You're free to use your own scripts or other preferred approach.
+KubeOne is based on the Bring-Your-Own-Infra approach, which means that you have to provide machines and needed resources yourself.
+To make this task easier we are providing Terraform scripts that you can use to get started.
+You're free to use your own scripts or any other preferred approach.

 The Terraform scripts for AWS are located in the [`./examples/terraform/aws`](https://github.com/kubermatic/kubeone/tree/master/examples/terraform/aws) directory.

 **Note:** KubeOne comes with Terraform integration that is capable of reading information about the infrastructure from Terraform output.
-If you decide not to use our Terraform scripts but want to use Terraform integration, make sure variable names in the output matches variable names used by KubeOne.
+If you decide not to use our Terraform scripts but want to use Terraform integration, make sure variable names in the output match variable names used by KubeOne.
 Alternatively, if you decide not to use Terraform, you can provide needed information about the infrastructure manually in the KubeOne configuration file.

-First, we need to switch to that directory:
+First, we need to switch to the directory with Terraform scripts:

 ```bash
 cd ./examples/terraform/aws